 An institution may request an explanation or reassessment of its score within 30 days of the scorecard release if policies change or if it feels it has been scored inappropriately.
 The reassessment process requires that a school submit either (a) new or additional policies or (b) a written explanation of why the current assessment is incorrect, specifically addressing each relevant domain and referencing the policy and page number to provide evidence to the grading methodology.
-During reassessments, the grade will be changed to In Process and the reassessment completed within 60 days.
-Contact email@example.com for more details.
+During reassessments, the policy with be noted as In Process and the reassessment completed within 60 days.
+Please see the Policy Updates tab for further information.

 The rating system discussed above was translated to a coding book to aid analysts in making their assessments.
 It can be downloaded as a pdf here.

 Suggested Citation: AMSA Scorecard 2018. <<Title of Web Page>> (online), <<URL of Specific Web Page>>, Sterling, VA: American Medical Student Association <<Date Accessed>>.